jeevan-p-gowda/javascript-foundations-and-beyond/README.md

 ### ⏯️Execution
 `node <path to test file>`
-> If using Windows, execute on Git Bash.
+> If using Windows, set IDE terminal to Git Bash and execute.